jasonaaronwilson/omni-c/README.md

-professional software engineering including many large projects across the entire software stack (I've written "microcode" level code, backend server code, command line utilities (many of which are bash scripts), web frontends, etc.).
+professional software engineering including many large projects across the entire software stack (I've written "microcode" level code, backend server code, command line utilities (many of which are bash scripts though), web frontends, etc.).
 I've had an interest in programming languages design and implementation even longer than that.

 Most importantly Omni C is the language that I personally want to write my code in and feel like that code I write will last.